 Impact on disability benefits FAQs

-An ABLEnow account is disregarded when determining certain federal benefit eligibility with the following two exceptions for individuals receiving Supplemental Security Income (SSI):
+An ABLEnow account is generally disregarded when determining eligibility for federal benefits, with two exceptions for individuals receiving Supplemental Security Income (SSI):

-- For the purposes of determining eligibility for SSI, money in an ABLEnow account in excess of $100,000 is considered an asset to the individual with a disability and may cause SSI benefits to be reduced or suspended.
-An account balance up to and including $100,000 is disregarded.
+- Balances over $100,000.
+For the purposes of determining eligibility for SSI, any ABLEnow funds above $100,000 are considered an asset and may reduce or suspend benefits.
+Balances up to and including $100,000 are disregarded.

-- A withdrawal that will be used for a housing expense but that is not spent in the same calendar month will be considered an asset of the individual with a disability and may cause SSI benefits to be reduced or suspended.
+- Withdrawals for housing.
+Any withdrawal intended for housing that is not spent in the same calendar month is considered an asset and may reduce or suspend SSI benefits.

-ABLEnow is the Virginia-sponsored ABLE savings program.
-An ABLEnow account is disregarded when determining eligibility to receive benefits provided by the Commonwealth of Virginia.
+An ABLEnow account is generally disregarded when determining eligibility for benefits provided by the Commonwealth of Virginia.

-Residents of states other than Virginia should check with their state benefits agencies to determine if an ABLEnow account will affect any state-based disability benefits.
+Residents of other states should check with their state benefits agencies to determine if an ABLEnow account affects any state-based disability benefits.

-No. An individual does not need to receive disability benefits to be eligible to open an ABLEnow account.
-See the Eligibility section for more information.
+No. Individuals do not need to receive disability benefits to be eligible for an ABLEnow account.
+Learn more on the Eligibility page.

-Yes, an individual with a disability can work and have an ABLEnow account as long as the individual meets the Eligibility requirements for ABLEnow.
+Yes, individuals with a disability can work and have an ABLEnow account, as long as they meet the program’s eligibility requirements.

-Unless required by federal law, the Virginia Department of Medical Assistance Services may not pursue Medicaid recovery claims against the ABLEnow or ABLEAmerica accounts of Virginia residents.
-Learn more.
+Unless required by federal law, the Virginia Department of Medical Assistance Services (DMAS) may not pursue Medicaid recovery claims against the ABLEnow or ABLEAmerica accounts of Virginia residents.

 For customers who received Medicaid benefits outside Virginia during the time they had an ABLEnow or ABLEAmerica account open, that state’s Medicaid program can file a claim for some amount of repayment upon death.
-Before that happens, funds from the beneficiary’s ABLE account may be used by their estate to repay any outstanding qualified disability expenses, including funeral and burial costs.
+Before that happens, funds from the account may be used by their estate to repay any outstanding Qualified Disability Expenses, including funeral and burial costs.

 Ready to open an ABLEnow Account?